sherpa/sherpa/docs/evaluation/cache.rst

 =========================

-At present most 1D models use the cache by default when evaluated normally, but not during a fit.
-It is intended to improve fit performance - that is, reduce the time taken to fit a dataset - but there has been limited effort to evaluate its efficiency.
+At present most 1D models use the cache by default when evaluated during a fit, but not when evaluated separately (e.g. on the command line by hand).
+It is intended to improve fit performance, but the actual time saved depends on the model and the data being fit.

 Can I turn off this behavior?
 =============================

-The `_use_caching` attribute of a model can be set to `False` to stop the cache behavior.
-This may be useful if you are evaluating models over a large grid, to save memory, or the model calculation is not expensive, and so the extra time used to store the result is not beneficial.
+The size of the cache for a specific model component called ``mdl`` can be set to zero (``mdl.cache=0``) to turn off the cache behavior.
+This may be useful if you are evaluating models over a large grid, to save memory.
+For a composite model (e.g. a sum of models) you need to set the cache for each component.

-Note that the :ref:`the startup method <startup-modelcacher1d>` can change this value, but it depends if you are calling `startup` directly or indirectly, via the ``fit`` and ``est_errors`` methods of a fit object.
+Alternatively, caching can be switched off for a specific fit call: ``f.fit(cache=False)``.

 How does the cache work?
 ========================